hanyucrocks/Walmart/README.md

 ## Overview

-Walmart SmartPredict is a full-stack, AI-powered shopping assistant web application that delivers a personalized, efficient, and interactive Walmart shopping experience.
+SmartPredict is a full-stack, AI-powered shopping assistant web application that delivers a personalized, efficient, and interactive Walmart shopping experience.
 It leverages user data and advanced AI to provide smart product recommendations, restock predictions, shopping list suggestions, and conversational assistance—all in a modern, responsive UI.

 ---